 Two thinks at the same time

-“Two thinks at the same time” is James Joyce describing our tribe’s unusual ability to hold two conflicting concepts at the one time and in balance.
+“Two thinks at the same time” is how James Joyce described our tribe’s unusual ability to hold two conflicting concepts in balance.

 From my initial search his hunch seems to be backed up by neuroscience.